-A similar contrast phenomenon we can observe on undulating ground, where this bright illusion is observed just above the ground is closer.
+A similar contrast phenomenon can observe on undulating ground, where this bright illusion is observed just above the ground and is closer.
 This is agreed with the Machs bands – an optical Illusion, where the contrast between edges of the slightly different shades is exaggerated.
-It is an effect of human eye perception, triggering edge-detection in this case.
-As a result, the contrast-band always appears to be an exaggeration of the curvature (Gilles, Minart, 1954) (Pic.
+It is an effect of human eye perception, triggering edge detection in this case.
+As a result, the contrast band always appears to be an exaggeration of the curvature (Gilles, Minart, 1954) (Pic.
 5, 6).

 This example can be also observed during a partial solar eclipse when shadows cast by Sun disappear and reappear asymmetrically as the eclipse progress.
 These changes can be explained as due to changes in the shape of the penumbra of shadows as the visible portion of the Sun forms crescents of different orientations (Ross, Diamond, Badcock, 2003).

 2. HUMAN PERCEPTION AND POWER OF VISION